BIOS: Vendors and products

 In May 1984, Phoenix Software Associates released its first ROM-BIOS.
 This BIOS enabled OEMs to build essentially fully compatible clones without having to reverse-engineer the IBM PC BIOS themselves, as Compaq had done for the Portable; it also helped fuel the growth in the PC-compatibles industry and sales of non-IBM versions of DOS.
 The first American Megatrends (AMI) BIOS was released in 1986.

 New standards grafted onto the BIOS are usually without complete public documentation or any BIOS listings.
 As a result, it is not as easy to learn the intimate details about the many non-IBM additions to BIOS as about the core BIOS services.

 Many PC motherboard suppliers licensed the BIOS "core" and toolkit from a commercial third party, known as an "independent BIOS vendor" or IBV.
 The motherboard manufacturer then customized this BIOS to suit its own hardware.
 For this reason, updated BIOSes are normally obtained directly from the motherboard manufacturer.
 Major IBVs included American Megatrends (AMI), Insyde Software, Phoenix Technologies, and Byosoft.
-Microid Research and Award Software were acquired by Phoenix Technologies in 1998; Phoenix later phased out the Award brand name (although Award Software is still credited in newer AwardBIOS versions and in UEFI firmwares).
+Microid Research and Award Software were acquired by Phoenix Technologies in 1998; Phoenix later phased out the Award brand name (although Award Software is still credited in AwardBIOS versions until 2001–2002, and AWRDACPI is still credited in Phoenix UEFI firmwares until late 2012).
 General Software, which was also acquired by Phoenix in 2007, sold BIOS for embedded systems based on Intel processors.

 SeaBIOS is an open-source BIOS implementation.